PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 The flow is now available in the container under `azure-flow/slugified-current-timestamp`.

-::: tip Flow Results
+!!! tip Flow Results
     In more recent releases of Core your flow will default to using a `AzureResult` for persisting any task results in the same Azure container.
 :::

-:::tip Azure Credentials
+!!! tip Azure Credentials
     Azure Storage uses an Azure [connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) for Azure authentication in aim to upload (build) or download flows, so make sure to provide a  valid connection string for your Azure account.
 A connection string can be set as a [secret](/orchestration/concepts/secrets.html#secrets) or an environment variable `AZURE_STORAGE_CONNECTION_STRING` in run configuration if it is not passed as `connection_string_secret`.
 :::

 ## AWS S3